 According to Springboard, when employers were interviewed, they stated they wished applicants had portfolios and more experience with real datasets.
 It's Springboard's ultimate goal to have their students hired, so Springboard has created their platform in a way that gives employers exactly what they want to see in future applicants.

 Job Placement Guarantee

-As of 2017, Springboard is the only online data science platform that offers a job placement guarantee.
-I expect there will be more platforms (universities hopefully) that'll offer a similar guarantee, but until then, Springboard is the only one.
+As of 2020, Springboard is one of two online data science platforms that offers a job placement guarantee (see also Thinkful).
+I expect there will be more platforms (universities hopefully) that'll offer a similar guarantee to stay competitive.

 To be eligible for the job guarantee, you need to:

 - Be authorized to work in the US within 1 year following graduation from Springboard